-SUBJECT: Principal Investigators Manual for Research Involving Human Subjects

-- 6. Research "Research" means systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to the generalizable knowledge.
-Activities which meet this definition constitute research for purposes of this assurance, whether or not they are supported or funded under a program which is considered research for other purposes.
-For example, some demonstration and service programs may include research activities. - 7.
-Established and Accepted Methods Some methods become established through the rigorous standardization procedures prescribed by law, as in the case of drugs, devices, or biologicals, by operation of law, or, as in the case of many educational tests, under the aegis of professional societies or non-profit agencies.
-Determination as to when a method passes from the experimental stage and becomes "established and accepted" is a matter of judgement. - 8.
-Legally Authorized Representative "Legally authorized representative" means an individual or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to such subject's participation in the procedure(s) involved in the research. - 9.
-IRB "IRB" means an Institutional Review Board established in accord with the basic DHHS policy for the protection of human research subjects (45 CFR Part 46) and for the purposes expressed in that policy. - 10.
-IRB approval "IRB approval" means the determination of the IRB that the research has been reviewed and may be conducted within the constraints set forth by the IRB and by other applicable institutional, statutory, and regulatory requirements.

-INSTRUCTIONS FOR COMPLETING THE "APPLICATION FOR APPROVAL TO USE HUMAN SUBJECTS IN RESEARCH"
+V. INSTRUCTIONS FOR COMPLETING THE Application for Approval to Use Human Subjects in Research

-Please Note: The application should stand on its own, without reference to any attached grant proposals or articles published, in press, or under review.
-(Just cutting and pasting paragraphs from a grant proposal causes confusion during the review process.)
-In addition, information placed in appendices may be overlooked.
-The application should provide all information necessary for IRB members unfamiliar with the experimenter's field of research to be able to evaluate the risks to subjects, how subjects will be recruited, the potential benefits, and how informed consent shall be obtained.

-Page 1, Question 1: If you are seeking IRB approval as part of a grant application process, the title of the project should be the same on both the "Application for Approval" and within the grant proposal.

-Page 1, Questions 2 and 3: Pl's & Co Pl's may list contact information other than their regular campus address in this space if they prefer to be contacted elsewhere.
-Co-Pl's who are neither employees nor students of LSU Eunice should list full information about their affiliation here.
+- 121 Please Note: The application should stand on its own, without reference to any attached grant - 122 proposals or articles published, in press, or under review.
+(Just cutting and pasting paragraphs - 123 from a grant proposal causes confusion during the review process.)
+In addition, information - placed in appendices may be overlooked.
+The application should provide all information - necessary for IRB members unfamiliar with the experimenter's field of research to be able to - evaluate the risks to subjects, how subjects will be recruited, the potential benefits, and how - informed consent shall be obtained. - Project Title, Question 1: If you are seeking IRB approval as part of a grant application process, - the title of the project should be the same on both the "Application for Approval" and within the - 130 grant proposal. - Principal Investigator (PI) and Co-PI Information, Questions 2 and 3: PI's & Co PI's may list - 132 contact information other than their regular campus address in this space if they prefer to be - 133 contacted elsewhere.
+Co-PI's who are neither employees nor students of LSU Eunice should list - 134 full information about their affiliation here. - 135 Status Category, Question 4: Check "Other" if you are not affiliated with LSU Eunice but are - seeking to conduct research involving the LSU Eunice community or the use of LSU Eunice - 137 facilities. - 138 Contact Information for Student Researchers and Non-LSU Eunice Researchers, Question 5: - 139 Provide home address and phone number.
+Provide information relating to the Faculty Advisor. - 140 Application Type, Question 6: Choose the appropriate type of review: The initial determination - about the type of review appropriate to the project will be made by the Principal Investigator. - However, if in the opinion of the IRB, another type of review is more appropriate, the project will - be reviewed under that review procedure and the PI notified.
+On occasion, the IRB may request - additional documentation in order to determine if the use of a particular type of review is - 145 justified.

-SUBJECT: Principal Investigators Manual for Research Involving Human Subjects

-Page 1, Question 4: Check "Other" if you are not affiliated with LSU Eunice but are seeking to conduct research involving the LSU Eunice community or the use of LSU Eunice facilities.

-Page 1, Question 5: All student research must be approved by a faculty advisor before it is submitted to the IRB for review.

-Page 1, Question 6: Choosing the appropriate type of review: The initial determination about the type of review appropriate to the project will be made by the Principal Investigator.
-However, if in the opinion of the IRB, another type of review is more appropriate, the project will be reviewed under that review procedure and the PI notified.
-On occasion, the IRB may request additional documentation in order to determine if the use of a particular type of review is justified.
+VI.
 EXEMPT REVIEW PROCEDURES

-Federal regulations "exempt" some types of research from regular review procedures by the IRB, though use of this term can be confusing.
-"Exempt" research is in fact reviewed, though ordinarily not as much documentation is required (in these cases, only the first three pages of the APPLICATION FOR APPROVAL TO USE HUMAN SUBJECTS IN RESEARCH need be submitted).
-If found exempt, the project need not follow continuing review procedures unless significant changes are made to the research protocol.
-Federal regulations permit the Principal Investigator to make the initial determination as to whether the project is exempt.
-The categories of research detailed below are exempt from review.

-Categories of Research eligible for Exempt Review Procedures:

-1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as: (i) research on regular and special education instructional strategies, or (ii) research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.
+- 147 Federal regulations "exempt" some types of research from regular review procedures by the - 148 IRB, though use of this term can be confusing.
+"Exempt" research is in fact reviewed, though - ordinarily not as much documentation is required (in these cases, only the first three pages of - the APPLICATION FOR APPROVAL TO USE HUMAN SUBJECTS IN RESEARCH need be - submitted).
+If found exempt, the project need not follow continuing review procedures unless - significant changes are made to the research protocol.
+Federal regulations permit the Principal - significant changes are made to the research protocol.
+Federal regulations permit the Frincipal - 153 Investigator to make the initial determination as to whether the project is exempt.
+The categories - of research detailed below are exempt from review. - 155 Categories of Research eligible for Exempt Review Procedures: - A. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as: (i) research on regular and special - education instructional strategies, or (ii) research on the effectiveness of or the - 159 comparison among instructional techniques, curricula, or classroom management methods.